Nick-Mazuk/awesome/README.md

 *   [Nick-Mazuk/Band-Website](https://github.com/Nick-Mazuk/Band-Website) -
 *   [Nick-Mazuk/Cascading-Explanding-Block](https://github.com/Nick-Mazuk/Cascading-Explanding-Block) - This is just an experiment repository to help make fancy looking navigation bars.
 *   [Nick-Mazuk/Spoon-Knife](https://github.com/Nick-Mazuk/Spoon-Knife) - This repo is for demonstration purposes only.
+*   [aminkodaganur/iconplus](https://github.com/aminkodaganur/iconplus) - Produce icons with extra effect like long shadow, flat shadow, box effect, circle effect and rounded rectangle effect.
+It support Dynamic text, Font-awesome icons and also google materialized icon.
+You can make any Font-awesome icon as line icon and add attractive effect to it dynamically.
+As a output you will get CSS3 code and also you can export it as SVG file...

 ## Java